Growing Demand for Chickpeas as a Sustainable Protein Alternative in Plant-Based Diets

 Non-Invasive Hydration Technology is Transforming Chickpea Farming Practices

 According to research by the Hebrew University of Jerusalem, a revolutionary non-invasive technology to assess chickpea hydration efficiency was introduced in April 2024.
 This amazing technology will serve the farmers as a great tool to best optimize irrigation for and sustainability in chickpea cultivation.
 In addition, 2023 saw the launch of the world’s first high-protein chickpea variety, and NuCicer expanded its commercial-scale production by 10x in the summer of 2024 to meet the rising demand.
 Furthermore, a collaborative study by scientists from the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), the University of Western Australia, and Murdoch University uncovered the vast genetic diversity in wild chickpea species.
 The study highlighted the potential of these wild relatives to improve cultivated chickpeas by identifying 24,827 gene families and creating a super-pangenome.
+The increasing use of chickpeas in processed foods, including canned vegetable products, is also creating new commercial opportunities across global food markets.

 Asia Pacific Dominates Global Chickpea Market with Leading Producers India and Australia